dslaborg/frequency-pretraining/README.md

 ## About The Project

-Implementation of the FPT scheme as described in:
+Implementation of Frequency Pretraining (FPT) as described in:

 > Niklas Grieger, Siamak Mehrkanoon and Stephan Bialonski.
 Data-Efficient Sleep Staging with Synthetic Time Series Pretraining. arXiv:2403.08592, 2021.
 URL https://arxiv.org/abs/2403.08592